Certain groups of people are automatically enrolled in Medicare Parts A and B; applying is not required.

-Do you have to sign up for Medicare if you’re not automatically enrolled?
-Yes—all other people need to consider their options and make choices during the Initial Enrollment Period (the three months before, the month of, and the three months after your 65th birthday).
+All other people must make coverage choices during their Initial Enrollment Period (the three months before, the month of, and the three months after their 65th birthday).

 Can you decline Medicare coverage?
-Yes; however, even if you are still working, make sure you understand your Medicare options and what it means to delay enrollment.
+Yes.
+But even if you're still working, make sure you understand your Medicare options and what it means to delay enrollment.

-Medicare is a federal health insurance program for older Americans and people with certain disabilities.
-At what age do you qualify for Medicare?
+For many older adults, becoming eligible for Medicare is something of a rite of passage—a major milestone in their life’s journey.
 In most cases, the minimum age for Medicare is 65.
 People who are younger than age 65 may also qualify in certain circumstances.

 What are the rules for applying to Medicare?

-If you’re wondering, “Am I qualified for Medicare?”, the guidelines below can help you make a determination.
+If you’re wondering, “Am I qualified for Medicare?”, the guidelines below can help you figure it out.